 “The addition of hyaluronic acid topically to resurfacing laser treatments has been shown in small studies to enhance overall results and provides faster recovery when compared to resurfacing laser treatments alone,” says Rina Allawh, M.D., a dermatologist at Montgomery Dermatology in Pennsylvania.

 It works great as a topical hydrator, as long as either the environment is humid or you combine it with an emollient to lock in the hydration so it doesn’t pull water out of the skin, notes Dr. King.
-She recommends it used in a serum because it is both lightweight and hydrating.
+She recommends it be used as a serum because it is both lightweight and hydrating.
 If you do use it as a serum, follow with a moisturizer to help lock in hydration.

 Ready to start reaping the benefits of this impressive skin care ingredient?
 Here are the best brands on the market, according to dermatologists who use and recommend them.